Hellmakima/instagram/README.md

 - **Forepart:** Only humble scrolls of static HTML hath been penned for trial and jest.
 - **Rearward:** A modest conjuration; the mage yet studies and doth experiment.
 - **Tome:** MongoDB hath been summoned… and then the mage grew weary.

 ---

+## 📚 The Book of Spells

+to run the app: `uvicorn app.main:app --reload --port 5000`

+go to `localhost:5000/docs` to see the API documentation and test it.

+---